DurstewitzLab/mmPLRNN/mmPLRNN_EM/README.md

 ### 5. Plot Routines

-- All plots and evaluations are produced using python, see VAE python package for this publication also contained in supplement [VAE package, Kramer et. al.]()
+- All plots and evaluations are produced using python, see PLRNN_VI python package for this publication also contained in supplement [VAE package, Kramer et. al.]()
 - Paths in VAE code have to be adjusted accordingly
 - *Paper Results for Plotting* the benchmarking reults are also provided in VAE Package
 - *Paper Results for Plotting* the results on the experimental data are also provided in VAE Package